A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Template matching

-The data term \(E_\text{data}\) is minimized if applying \(A\) to the mesh moves it towards some points in the point cloud.
-The smoothness term \(E_\text{smooth}\) penalizes deformations that alter the original shape of the template.
-Finally, the landmark term \(E_\text{landmark}\) produces energy if correspondences between landmarks on the mesh and user-provided points are violated by the deformation.
+measures the distance between the deformed vertices \(A_i(\vec{v}_i)\) and their nearest neighbors \(\vec{p}_j\) in the point cloud \(Q\).
+Thus, it is minimized if applying \(A\) to the mesh moves it towards some points in the point cloud.
+In this term, \(V^L\) refers to the set of vertices that are not landmarks.
+The smoothness term

+evaluates the differences between the rigid body motion \(A_i\) at vertex \(\vec{v}_i\) and the motions \(A_j\) in its neighborhood \(\mathcal{N}(\vec{v}_i)\).
+This means that it penalizes deformations that alter the original shape of the template.
+Finally, the landmark term

+produces energy in proportion of how many correspondences between deformed landmark vertices \(A_i(\vec{v}_i)\) and user-provided target points \(\vec{p}_i\) of the landmark set \( L := \{ (\vec{v}_i, \vec{p}_i)\}\) are violated by the deformation.
+We remark that the used target points are not required to be part of the generated point cloud.
+As a convention, we always set the weight \(\alpha\) to 1 in order to interpret the other parts of the energy in terms of the data nearness assumption: for example, using a value of \(\beta = 10\) means that the smoothness term is ten times more important than the data term.